csc301-fall-2020/assignment-2-60-gabrielbailey-saadkhan/README.md

 -Add more meaningful tests for create_order and delete_order, especially for the commands side of things.
 -Add more meaningful output and return values for the Commands functions (?)
 -Seperate flask blueprints into another file.
+-Fix Flask http request responses excepting everything rather than specific exceptions -Fix Commands crashing for certain bad input or bad http request responses -...
+-Get github actions or something working?

+done
 -See if the models can even be put in other files without db breaking.
--...
--Get github actions or something working?

 Thought the features might be too big, and prof said "you might have 5 or 10 features...", so I've split them down further.
 Even if this is too small we can still use it as a guidline for incremental work in larger paired programming features.
 Again, feel free to modify.